 Update 1 Update 2 Automatic Resolution?
-Result of Conflict Resolution at Identity Data Store 2 When Update 1 is received Add A Delete of the parent of A No 4 The added entry is marked as a conflict entry.
-Add A Add A with same set of attributes Yes The entryUUID of the incoming Add operation applied to the existing entry.
-Add A Add A with different set of attributes (or values) No The existing entry is marked as a conflicting entry and the incoming Add is executed.
+Result of Conflict Resolution at Identity Data Store 2 When Update 1 is received Add A Add A with different set of attributes (or values) No The existing entry is marked as a conflicting entry and the incoming Add is executed.